jeffgore00/jg_ts_react_node_project_skeleton/README.md

 ### Miscellaneous

-- Icons for your social media links in `/public`
+- Icons for social media links in `/public`

 > Note from Jeff:
 >